senlin/lean-wp/README.md

 ###### Author: [Piet Bos](https://github.com/senlin)
 ###### [Documentation](https://so-wp.com/lean-wp-docs/)

 Using WP for a company site?
-Then you should install LEAN WP to make the WordPress front- and back-end suitable for companies.
+Then you should install Lean WP to make the WordPress front- and back-end suitable for companies.
-LEAN WP: WordPress for companies, without the bloat!
+Lean WP: WordPress for companies, without the bloat!

 ## Description